-The term 'Too Big To Fail' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Too Big To Fail' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Too Big To Fail refers to the disturbing but proven concept that some businesses have become so enormous and systemically important that the jurisdictional government has no choice but to save them from failing with whatever means necessary.
 The governments feel they must deliver material assistance to the firms in order to prevent a catastrophic rogue wave effect from reverberating across the entire economy.

 The simple explanation for how a company can be so important to an entire economy is this.
 When such an enormous firm fails, all of the companies that count on it for parts of their revenue can also be compromised and fail, as well as its debt holders and ancillary services providing companies that work with the failing massive firm.
 Jobs then become eliminated en masse.
 For this reason, the expenses involved with a simple bailout or government backed guarantees of the mega corporation are significantly less than the cost of overall widespread economic failures.
 It explains why governments will often opt for the bailout as the less expensive answer to the moral problem.

 Too Big To Fail especially pertains to commercial banks and financial services firms.
 These financial companies are so critical for the United States’ and other Western economies that it would create havoc and spread financial ruin if they declared bankruptcy.
 Because of this, the American and British governments especially opted in the Global Financial Crisis of 2008-2009 to spare the banks and other financial service firms.